DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/warnings-and-error-messages-in-print-preview.md

 ---
 title: Warnings and Error Messages in Print Preview
 ---
+# Warnings and Error Messages in Print Preview
 ## Warnings
 * **One or more margins are set outside the printable area of the page.**